CZDanol/streamdeck-batplug/README.md

 So for example if an action has a setting `errorMessage: "This is an error!"`, it is passed to the program as `-errorMessage "This is an error"` and the environment variable `BPS_errorMessage` has the value of the setting stored.

+## Different events
+* `action.XXX` – The script corresponding with the action name is called when a Stream Deck button is pressed.
+* `action_willAppear.XXX` – This script is called on the `willAppear` Stream Deck event

 ## Authors
 * Idea by Krabs
 * Coded by Danol